As an aspiring web developer, you may already be familiar with GitHub as an application you can use to store your code on the web.

-3. The GitHub overview: Main functions and features
+3. What is GitHub: Main functions and features

-So what is GitHub?
-GitHub is more than just a place to keep code safe in the cloud.
-It is a tool used by both local and distributed teams collaborating on projects.
+As you can see, it’s far more than just a place to keep code safe in the cloud.
+It’s a tool used by both local and distributed teams collaborating on projects.
 Keep in mind, projects are not necessarily limited to software!

 The GitHub social network

 Because GitHub is so collaborative by nature, it shouldn’t be a surprise that another main feature is its significant social networking aspect.